 - In order to foster innovation and promote the use of new and innovative technologies, regulatory framework should, where possible, be function based.
 Goal-based rules need to be developed to create better conditions for innovation and the use of new technologies.
 Creating the right incentives for industry will be a key to the sustainable use of the oceans and, in the long term, determine the value of the potential of the ocean economy as such. - Maritime informatics is one of the fastest growing branches in maritime science.
 It constitutes an area that might help improve safety, reduce impacts on the marine environment, and grow into an emerging industry in itself, if we can efficiently make use of it. - Ocean management should be based on sound scientific research and knowledge.
 There is a need to strengthen international cooperation on ocean research and data exchange.
-Increased coordination or the integration of research programs is needed to tackle common problems on regional and global levels.
+Increased coordination or the integration of research programs is needed to tackle common problems on regional and global levels. - Marine and maritime science need to find ways of applying a holistic approach toward understanding and addressing the cumulative impacts of various threats such as climate change, pollution, coastal erosion, and over-fishing.

-- Marine and maritime science need to find ways of applying a holistic approach toward understanding and addressing the cumulative impacts of various threats such as climate change, pollution, coastal erosion, and over-fishing. - Data and knowledge gaps exist with respect to pollution, including all aspects of the life cycle of marine debris, plastics and microplastics, heavy metals, and other hasardous substances. - The precise scope of the impacts of acidification on the marine environment remains unclear and more research is needed. - There is a need to promote and build capacity for better ocean governance, conservation and restoration of marine ecosystems and biodiversity, and the sustainable use of marine resources (blue economics).
+- Data and knowledge gaps exist with respect to pollution, including all aspects of the life cycle of marine debris, plastics and microplastics, heavy metals, and other hazardous substances. - The precise scope of the impacts of acidification on the marine environment remains unclear and more research is needed. - There is a need to promote and build capacity for better ocean governance, conservation and restoration of marine ecosystems and biodiversity, and the sustainable use of marine resources (blue economics). - Mariculture, and especially cultivation on low trophic level organisms such as mussels and algae/seaweeds, and Ocean Literacy has been identified as important topics that needs to have a focus during the UN Decade of ocean science for sustainable development (2021-2030).
+There is also need for more social science to complement the natural sciences.